ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-03-Investigating-Firefox-Part-2.md

 This code appear to "setupAnalytics", but upon further examination, I couldn't find anything that appeared blatantly suspect.

 ## Part 3 - Undiscolsed Analytics and Javascript Injection
-After a significant amount of searching, the following code was found:
+After a significant amount of searching, the following code was found.

 ```
 return c = document.createElement("script");